 |Special Topic of Related Interest*||1|

-Pointe (for women only, by placement, 1 credit each) or
+Pointe (by placement, 1 credit each) or